faadbsg/Weather_App/README.md

 ### Let's build the app
 💻 After recovering the project:
 - Enter the command "flutter pub get" to get dependencies of flutter app
-- Enter the commande "flutter run" to run the app
+- Enter the command "flutter run" to run the app

 🔐 To log in:
 - email: test@test.com